-EPA 608 Certification Exam Practice Test And Study Guide 2021 [PDF] online.
+EPA 608 Certification Exam Practice Test And Study Guide 2024 [PDF] online.
 EPA 608 certification test question answer online.
 Our free printable study guide will help you to make better exam preparation.
-This page consists of EPA (Environmental Protection Agency) Practice Quiz Questions Answers.
+This page consists of EPA (Environmental Protection Agency) Practice Quiz Questions and Answers.

 EPA regulations (40 CFR Part 82, Subpart F) under Section 608 of the Clean Air Act define a “technician” as an individual who performs any of the following activities: